+Let us briefly recall the definition of $\alpha$-local differential privacy.
+We refer the reader to the seminal paper by \citep{DuJoWa18} for a comprehensive introduction.
+A non-interactive privacy mechanism is a family of conditional distributions drawing the $i$-th privatised output $Z_i$ from a measurable space $(\mathcal Z,\mathscr Z)$ given the corresponding raw datum $X_i$.
+Such a mechanism is said to satisfy the $\alpha$-LDP constraint if

+Here, $\alpha$ is a non-negative privacy parameter with the interpretation that smaller values of $\alpha$ lead to a stronger privacy guarantee.

-In Section~\ref{subs:LDP} we will see that the mechanism defined via \eqref{eq:def:Z_i} and \eqref{Eq:Mech2} satisfies the LDP constraint provided that the standard deviation $\sigma_W = \sigma_W(\alpha)$ is chosen sufficiently large, where $\alpha > 0$ is the privacy parameter.
-In this paper, we will regard $\alpha$ as a fixed constant that does not vary with $n$ as has for instance been allowed by other researchers \cite{BuDuKrSa20}.
-This 'fixed $\alpha$'-setup is certainly the one of major interest in applications.
+Standard calculations show that the mechanism defined via \eqref{eq:def:Z_i} and \eqref{Eq:Mech2} satisfies the LDP constraint provided that the standard deviation $\sigma_W = \sigma_W(\alpha)$ is chosen sufficiently large, namely $\sigma_W \geq 2^{3/2}\alpha^{-1}$, see \citep{BerrettButucea2019} and \citep{BeGyWa21}.
+In the sequel, we assume equality such that